 Kataragama temple, Yatalatissa Buddhist temple, Kirinda

-Does and doesn’t as you embark on Yala national park safari tours
+What are the does and doesn’t of Yala national park safari tours?

 1. Don’t ever take fruits into the national park elephants smell the fruits and come to you